Smartphones and tablets designed by Apple are called iPhones and iPads.

 All Apple devices have built in accessibility through options like speech feedback, screen magnification, inverted colours, bold text and their own built in video magnifier for reading printed materials.

-Products range in size from small screen sizes of around four inches to large 12.9 inches.
+Products range in size from small screen sizes of around eight inches to large 12.9 inches.
 The iPhone and iPad can run many similar applications to add functionality.

 Any Apple iPhone or iPad needs to be set up with your personal details like Apple ID, wi-fi network key, pass code, fingerprint or face ID and any data transferred from an older device.

 In addition, Apple devices can be set up independently using accessibility options at start up.
 In this way you can use the built in tools like VoiceOver (speech) or Zoom (magnification) to set up the device.

-A touch screen can seem a little daunting at first, but with practice it is very usable even if you are blind or partially sighted.
+A touch screen can seem a little daunting at first, but with practice it is very usable if you are blind or partially sighted.
 By touching the screen and using finger gestures such as flicking, tapping, sliding etc. you can control your Apple device.